Friday, October 2, 2009

 In prayer do I call Thee in dread.

-I can’t help but ask why Martin …
+I can’t help but wonder why Martin …

 I writhe in my anguish to fathom,